 The Big Lie

 - In 2020, the Bradley Foundation provided $100,000 to the Claremont Institute, the think tank led by law professor John Eastman.
-After Trump lost the election, Eastman helped spread baseless claims of fraud and drafted detailed memos outlining the plan to have then-Vice President Pence invalidate legitimate Electoral College votes in order to prevent the peaceful transition of power to President-elect Joe Biden.
+After Trump lost the election, Eastman helped spread baseless claims of fraud and drafted detailed memos outlining the plan to have then-Vice President Pence invalidate legitimate Electoral College votes in order to prevent the peaceful transition of power to President Biden.

 - In 2018 and 2019, the Public Interest Legal Foundation (PILF), a leading proponent of baseless election fraud claims, received more than $300,000 from the Bradley Foundation.
 PILF spread these lies in part by attempting to purge voter rolls based on false claims of fraudulent registrations.

-- The Bradley Foundation is a major donor to the Heritage Foundation, giving more than $16.5 million to the right-wing think tank over the years.
-The Heritage Foundation has been a vocal proponent of the Big Lie, maintaining a database of more than 1,100 supposed instances of election fraud.
+- The Bradley Foundation is a major donor to The Heritage Foundation, giving more than $16.5 million to the right-wing think tank over the years.
+Heritage has been a vocal proponent of the Big Lie, maintaining a database of more than 1,100 supposed instances of election fraud.
 A detailed analysis of the database by the Brennan Center for Justice concluded: “In short, the database overstates the problem of voter fraud, and its own cases disprove the claims by President Trump and some of his ‘Fraud Commission’ members that ‘large-scale voter fraud’ exists in America’s elections.”